 Research from Adobe Digital Index suggests that brands are posting 31% more frequently in the first quarter of 2015 compared to the same period in 2014.

 ADI analyzed nearly 500 billion post impressions, coming to the conclusion that brands were posting more frequently to combat dropping organic reach (though it’s not clear how this conclusion is drawn).

-While posting Calculated as (Impressions/Reach), Frequency is a Facebook ads metric that measures the average number of times users have seen your ad. was up 31%, organic impressions were down 35% year-over-year.
+While posting frequency was up 31%, organic impressions were down 35% year-over-year.

 How Post Frequency Helps Organic Reach

 If you want to reach more people, posting more frequently is generally not a bad idea.
 In fact, I recommended just that in a post I wrote about a year and a half ago.

 The concept is simple.
 If you post once per week, there is a small percentage of your audience that even has a chance to see your post.
 Algorithm or not, the pool of people who could make up your potential audience will start only with those people who were online during that window of time.

 Considering a little more than half of all active users are on Facebook every day and those who are may have checked in either before your post or several hours after, it’s quite reasonable to assume that your potential organic audience of a post would be well below 50%.

 The complaint among brands, of course, is that organic reach for many is way, way below 50%.
 In some cases, around 5%.